 It was not a good idea to put a mass grave under the cemetery…

-The Sacramento Historic City Cemetery, also known as Old City Cemetery has around 44 acres of land, though other sources say that the real estate is between 28 and 36 acres.
-The Sacramento Historic City Cemetery is designed like a Victorian garden and is a lovely final resting place for over 25,000 people.
-Another source says that it was more like 36,000 people.
-With lots of hard work from volunteers, plants, flowers and bushes have been added during its on-going restoration process to bolster and enhance its beauty.
+The Sacramento Historic City Cemetery, also known as Old City Cemetery, has around 44 acres of land, though other sources say that the real figure is between 28 and 36 acres.
+The Cemetery is designed like a Victorian garden and is a lovely final resting place for over 25,000 people, but another source says that it is more like 36,000 people.
+With lots of hard work from volunteers, plants, flowers and bushes have been added during its ongoing restoration process to bolster and enhance its beauty.
 There are three major dedicated garden areas.
-Historic Gold Rush Era Roses are found in Historic Rose Gardens, Bruner and Cadwalder Areas.
-Perennial Plants are found in the Hamilton Square area.
-Native Plants are found near Veterans’ Sections E and F.
+Historic Gold Rush Era Roses are found in the Historic Rose Gardens, Bruner and Cadwalder Areas.
+Perennial plants are found in the Hamilton Square area.
+Native plants are found near Veterans’ Sections E and F.

-Notable people of Sacramento as well as early settlers from all over the world were laid to rest here.
+Notable people of Sacramento as well as early settlers from all over the world have been laid to rest here.
 Capt.
 John A. Sutter Jr., Sacramento city founder E.B.
-Crocker and family, Mark Hopkins (railroad man), William Stephen Hamilton, son of Alexander Hamilton, three California governors, and many of the earliest elected Mayors of Sacramento are some of the well-known people of their time who are buried in this beautiful cemetery.
+Crocker and family, railroad man Mark Hopkins, William Stephen Hamilton, son of Alexander Hamilton, three California governors, and many of the earliest elected Mayors of Sacramento are some of the well-known people of their time who are buried here.

-Normal citizens were also buried here; some in family plots and others in mass graves, depending on how they passed, and/or in what financial condition their families were in at the time of their death.
+Regular citizens are also buried here, some in family plots and others in mass graves, depending on how they passed, who they were socially, and what their financial conditions were.

-Besides individual families and well-known people, there are many group plots that have the individual graves of the Pioneer Association Masons, Independent Order of Odd Fellows, Volunteer Firemen, the Improved Order of Red Men, the state government, survivors of the Donner Party, plus Civil War and other military veterans, some who gave their all, and others who lived to a ripe old age.
+There are also many group plots here that feature the individual graves of such organizations as the Pioneer Association Masons, the Independent Order of Odd Fellows, Volunteer Firemen, the Improved Order of Red Men, the state government, survivors of the Donner Party, as well as Civil War and other military veterans, whether they gave their all before their time, or others who lived to a ripe old age.

-The Sacramento City Cemetery, popularly called the “Old City Cemetery,” came into being after Captain John Sutter donated ten acres of land for this purpose, in 1849.
-This donation to the city of Sacramento was called the City Ordinance of December 1849.
-The city was growing, and the old informal private cemetery that had been established near Sutter’s Fort had a tendency to flood, because it was too close to the American River.
+The Sacramento City Cemetery came into being after Captain John Sutter donated ten acres of land for this purpose, in 1849.
+This donation was known as the City Ordinance of December 1849.
+At that time the city was growing, and the old informal private cemetery that had been established near Sutter’s Fort had a tendency to flood, because it was too close to the American River.

-The Sacramento City Cemetery was landscaped in the “Victorian Style,” which was very popular in the mid-1800s.
+The Cemetery was landscaped in the “Victorian Style,” which was very popular in the mid-1800s.
 It opened its doors J.I.T.
-(Just In Time) for the onslaught of over 600 bodies really needing to be “put to rest” quickly in a mass grave, when the huge Asiatic Cholera epidemic hit Sacramento in 1850.
+(Just In Time) for an onslaught of over 600 bodies which urgently needed to be “put to rest” in a mass grave, because of the huge Asiatic Cholera epidemic in 1850.
 One source reported, “On October 8, a passenger on the ‘New World’, a ship docked in Sacramento, emerged and collapsed on the wharf, sparking an epidemic that killed 800-1000 people in less than three weeks.”

-While some were quickly buried in a mass grave at the old cemetery by Sutter’s Fort as well, they too were eventually moved at some point to Sacramento City Cemetery or East Lawn Memorial Park because of the problem with flooding from the American River.
+While some were quickly buried in yet another mass grave at the old cemetery by Sutter’s Fort as well, they too were eventually moved to the Sacramento City Cemetery.

-For some reason, no one marked exactly where these victims were buried, though in 1852, a monument to them was placed on an area that was originally designated for the unknown “indigent”, but not in the correct spot even close to where all these folks were buried, probably because more dirt was already pushed over the mass graves to make new spots for others to be buried.
-Some theorize the mass grave is perhaps under the section for the war dead and other veterans from the Civil War and other wars, though no one knows for sure.
+For some reason, no one marked exactly where all these victims were buried, though in 1852, a monument to them was placed in an area originally designated for the unknown “indigent”, but not in the correct spot which was even close to where all these folks in turn were buried, probably because more dirt had already been pushed over the mass graves to make new spots for still others yet to be buried.
+Some theorize the mass grave is perhaps under the section for the war dead, though no one knows for sure.
 Uh oh!

-After its 1849 founding, more land was added to expand the areas for burial, and ended with the generous donation by the benevolent Margaret Crocker who donated the final acreage on the hill.
+After its 1849 founding, more land was added to expand the areas for burial, ending with a generous donation by the benevolent Margaret Crocker, who made possible the final acreage on the hill.
 At this point, there were sixty acres of land in The Sacramento City Cemetery.

-As the years went by, some of the land being used already for grave sites was sold.
-Bodies already laid to rest were moved before the pavement was rolled for a street, Broadway, shrinking the cemetery to its current size, which is still a sizable plot of real estate.
+As the years went by, some cemetery land was sold.
+Bodies already laid to rest were moved before the pavement was rolled for a street, Broadway, which shrank the cemetery to its current size.

-However, a group of appalled citizens in 1986 formed The Old City Cemetery Committee, supported by the Sacramento Historical Society to stop the destruction, to get the city government to cooperate and enlist a boatload of volunteers to replant, restore and give Sacramento City Cemetery a face-lift and a stable force to support it and start the process of restoring and protecting this historic cemetery.
+However, a group of appalled citizens formed The Old City Cemetery Committee in 1986, supported by the Sacramento Historical Society, to stop the destruction, to get the city government to cooperate, and to enlist volunteers to replant, restore and give Sacramento City Cemetery a face-lift and a stable force to support it.

 HISTORY OF MANIFESTATIONS

 The Sacramento City Cemetery is “well known for its numerous hauntings.”
-With the exception of a few cases, the identities of most of the spirits found here are unknown, but below are possible reasons for the restlessness of entities.
+With the exception of a few cases, the identities of most of the spirits found here are unknown, but below are possible reasons for their restlessness.

-People who die suddenly, unexpectedly and/or in a dramatic way sometimes aren’t ready to leave this world just yet, for a variety of reasons such as: Concerns, blaming or disappointment in selves, not happy about their deaths being too soon.
+People who die suddenly, unexpectedly and/or in a dramatic way sometimes aren’t ready to leave this world just yet.
+Reasons can include pre-existing concerns, disappointment or blame of one’s self, and unhappiness over the timing of their death.

-May Woolsey: She was a twelve year old girl who was close to her parents, that died in 1879 from encephalitis.
-May contacted her very distraught parents through a medium to tell them that she wasn’t dead, but survived in spirit and was waiting for them on the other side in the spirit world.
+May Woolsey: She was a twelve year old girl who was close to her parents, who died in 1879 from encephalitis.
+She contacted her distraught parents through a medium to tell them that she had survived in spirit and was waiting for them on the other side in the spirit world.

-This must have comforted her parents somewhat, but they couldn’t bear to give her things and toys away, yet couldn’t bear to look at them either.
-So her parents put May’s trunk of things and toys in a wall, and just sealed it up.
-Imagine the surprise of the current owners of her family’s house when they discovered this trunk, while the wall it was hidden in was being removed in a remodeling effort.
-May’s trunk and things are now in a Sacramento museum.
+This must have comforted her parents somewhat, but they couldn’t bear to give her things and toys away, yet they couldn’t bear to look at them either.
+So they put May’s trunk of things and toys in a wall, and just sealed it up.
+Imagine the surprise of the current owners of her family’s house when they discovered this trunk during a remodeling effort.
+It is now in a Sacramento museum.

 Railroad engineer hero William Brown

-He was able to save hundreds of lives by uncoupling the passenger train from the engine, but died himself, still trying to stop it, as it plunged into the water.
-Some dolt threw the wrong switch, sending his train onto the Ferry wharf.
-When they pulled the train out, he was still clutching the controls, trying to stop the engine.
+He was able to save hundreds of lives by uncoupling a passenger train from its engine, but died himself, as it plunged into the water.
+Some dolt threw the wrong switch, sending the train onto a Ferry wharf.
+When rescuers pulled the train out, Brown was still clutching the controls, trying to stop the engine.
 He died trying.

-Entity of Fireman: Killed on the job, fighting a fire.
+The Entity of a Fireman: Killed on the job, fighting a fire.

-No one knows today exactly where all the mass graves are located, and their individual names are lost forever.
-It is too bad that they didn’t make a marker listing all the names of those located in the mass grave, like the one found at Deerfield Burial Grounds, or The much larger memorial found at the The World Museum of Mining: Orphan Girl Mine.
+No one knows today exactly where all the mass graves are located, and the names of individuals buried there are lost forever.
+It is too bad that authorities didn’t make a marker listing all the names of those located in the mass grave, like the one found at Deerfield Burial Grounds in Deerfield, IL, or the much larger memorial found at the The World Museum of Mining: Orphan Girl Mine, in Butte, MT.

-The city of Sacramento dropped the ball, but this was common in other places where large epidemics killed a lot of people.
+The city of Sacramento dropped the ball, but this was common in wherever epidemics killed many people.